 Senior Honors Thesis

-Congratulations on taking the first step in the thesis process: discovering what a thesis is all about.
-The following guidelines describe the process of writing a senior thesis from beginning to end.
-Click here to find all the forms you’ll need to complete this project.
-Please read through this information carefully and keep track of deadlines and forms as they come due.
-After you've read this information, feel free to contact the Honors Office, 777-2219, for more information or to schedule an appointment to talk over your own project.
+The following guidelines describe the process of writing a Senior Thesis from beginning to end.
+Please read through this information carefully.
+Contact the Honors office at 701.777.2219 for more information or to schedule an appointment to talk over your own project.

 Your thesis may take one of several different forms:

-3. Problem-Based Research.
-In a third type of thesis, the researcher analyzes a clearly defined problem and proposes solutions.
-For example, such a project might involve studying options for noise abatement at an airport or designing a new piece of equipment.
-Students in computer science or engineering might develop a software program or technology.
+Problem-Based Research: In a third type of thesis, the researcher analyzes a clearly defined problem and proposes solutions.
+For example, such a project might involve studying options for noise abatement at an airport or analyzing the cost effectiveness of several possible options for reducing the erosion of a riverside slope to which a county highway sits perilously close.
+Students in computer science or engineering might develop a software program or technology designed to perform a specific task.
 With this type of thesis, you would also write an introductory essay that explains the project and puts it into a context.

-4. Creative Work.
-Lastly, students might work on a creative thesis (although all theses involve creativity and critical thinking, this category is more closely related to the arts).
-Examples might include writing short stories, poems or a play; directing, acting in, or designing a theatrical production; putting together an art show of drawings, paintings, jewelry, or photographs; or creating a video or multimedia presentation.
-Such thesis projects must be accompanied by an essay that defines the project, discusses influences, assumptions, and key issues in creating the work, applies a theoretical framework, and describes the context in which the work was created.
+Creative Work: Lastly, students might work on a creative thesis (although all theses involve creativity and critical thinking, this category is more closely related to the arts).
+Examples might include writing short stories, poems, or a play; directing, acting in, or designing a theatrical production; putting together an art show of drawings, paintings, jewelry, or photographs; or creating a video or multimedia presentation.
+Such projects must be accompanied by an introductory essay that defines the project, discusses influences, assumptions, and key issues in creating the work; applies a theoretical framework to the work; and describes the context in which the work was created.

 Whichever type of thesis you choose, all involve a significant commitment of time and effort.
 For that reason, the Honors Program requires that you divide the work over a minimum of two semesters.
 Additionally, you should begin thinking and reading about your thesis topic the semester before you start the project officially.

-But there are other advantages as well.
+There are other advantages, as well.
 When you write a thesis, you have the opportunity to work closely with the faculty on your committee, each committed to helping you succeed in your project.
-In effect, you have the benefit of a 2:1 faculty/student ratio (or 3:1 if you choose to have a three-person thesis committee; more on that later) in an individualized class designed around your interests and needs.
+In effect, you have the benefit of a 2:1 faculty/student ratio (or 3:1 if you choose to have a three-person thesis committee) in an individualized class designed around your interests and needs.
 In addition, a thesis might, depending on the nature of the project, provide you with opportunities not normally available to students, such as the chance to participate in an on-going research project or use resources and equipment (computers, laboratory apparatus, or documents) not otherwise accessible to undergraduates.
 Lastly, through the thesis program, you can demonstrate your mastery of concepts, writing skills, research methods, and critical thinking to prospective employers, graduate schools, and, most importantly, yourself.
 Sometimes, theses lead to publications.
 In any case, this independent project represents a very substantial accomplishment and is recognized as such within the UND community and beyond.

-First inventory your interests to identify broad subject areas that might be worth investigating further.
-Remember that a thesis counts as the equivalent of three 3-credit courses.
+First, inventory your interest to identify broad subject areas that might be worth investigating further.
+Remember that a thesis counts as the equivalent of three 3-credit courses, or 9-credits total.
 Make sure you select a topic that will sustain your interest over the long haul.

 Given the range of work that might constitute a thesis project, consider these questions as you narrow down your list of possibilities:

 1. What kind of thesis do you want to write?
 Do you want experience in a lab or art studio?
 A chance to work with primary historical documents?
 Do you want to design a survey?
-Should you write a computer program, collection of poems, or a novel?
+Should you write a computer program, poetry chapbook, or a novel?
 Would you rather immerse yourself in the literature of a particular subject and develop your own analysis?
 Do you want to study a particular social or institutional problem in order to develop a new solution?